Davidson Bradfute Penn

 Davidson Bradfute Penn (1836 - 1902) was a Confederate officer in the American Civil War and a politician in Louisiana.
-He briefly served as lieutenant governor of Louisiana in 1872.
+He was the Democratic candidate for lieutenant governor in 1872, in an election racked by violence and corruption.
+He and his running mate, John McEnery, claimed victory and set up a "government" unrecognized by the federal government.

 Charles Conrad Jr. married his sister.

 A carte de visite photograph of him survives.